Elliott Zborowski: The midnight steeplechase

-After the excitement, all the riders and their friends joined Augusta at Coventry House, the Zborowski home in Melton Mowbray, for a ‘splendid supper party’.
-Algy Burnaby was presented with a silver mounted ivory cup donated by the Count, and although Zborowski must have half hoped he would win it himself, there were no hard feelings – it had been an exceptional night that would be remembered for decades.
+After the event, the riders and their guests attended a supper party hosted by Augusta at Coventry House, the Zborowski family residence in Melton Mowbray.
+Algy Burnaby received a silver-mounted ivory cup donated by the Count.
+Although Zborowski had also participated in the competition, Burnaby’s victory was noted as one of the memorable moments of the evening, which was later remembered for many years.

 The following Sunday, the Vicar of Melton chose as his text Ephesians 5:11 ‘Have no fellowship with the unfruitful works of darkness, but rather reprove them’.
 It was decided not to take him to task over this, as it was thought he had made enough of a fool of himself already.